Medicare Enrolled

 What this data tells you about Dr. Akle

-Dr. Nassim Akle is a radiology - diagnostic neuroimaging in Houston, TX, with 16 years in practice.
+Dr. Nassim Akle is a radiology - diagnostic neuroimaging specialist in Houston, TX, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Akle performed 13,435 Medicare services across 2,003 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Akle received a total of $10,391 from 20 pharmaceutical and/or device companies across 66 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiology - diagnostic neuroimaging.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.